tock/tock/doc/reference/trd-time.md

 compare registers, allocating one of them when the compare itself isn't needed would be wasteful.

+A `Counter` implementation MUST NOT provide a `Frequency` of a higher resolution than an underlying hardware counter.
+For example, if the underlying hardware counter has a frequency of 32kHz, then a `Counter` cannot say it has a frequency of 1MHz by multiplying the underlying counter by 32.
+A `Counter` implementation MAY provide a `Frequency` of a lower resolution (e.g., by stripping bits).

 4 `Alarm` and `AlarmClient` traits
 ===============================

-Instances of the `Alarm` trait track an incrementing clock and can trigger callbacks when the clock reaches a specific value and when it overflows.
-The trait is derived from `Time` trait and, as a result, has associated `Time::Frequency` and `Ticks` types.
+Instances of the `Alarm` trait track an incrementing clock and can trigger callbacks when the clock reaches a specific value as well as when it overflows.
+The trait is derived from `Time` trait and therefore has associated `Time::Frequency` and `Ticks` types.

 The `AlarmClient` trait handles callbacks from an instance of `Alarm`.
 The trait derives from `OverflowClient` and adds an additional callback